httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ### Registration {#register}

 New Priority parameters can be defined by registering them in the HTTP Priority Parameters Registry.

-Registration requests are reviewed and approved by a Designated Expert, as per
-{{Section 4.5 of !RFC8126}}.
+The registry governs the keys (short textual strings) used in Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
+Since each HTTP request can have an associated priority signals, there is value in having short key lengths, especially single-character strings.
+In order to encourage extension while avoiding unintended conflict among attractive key values, the HTTP Priority Parameters Registry operates two registration policies depending on key length.

+* Registration requests for parameters with a key length of one use the Specification Required policy, as per {{Section 4.6 of !RFC8126}}.

+* Registration requests for parameters with a key length greater than one use the Expert Review policy, as per {{Section 4.5 of !RFC8126}}.
 A specification document is appreciated, but not required.

-The Expert(s) should consider the following factors when evaluating requests:

-* Community feedback
-* If the parameters are sufficiently well-defined and adhere to the guidance provided in {{new-parameters}}.
+When reviewing registration requests, the designated expert(s) should consider if the parameters are sufficiently well-defined and adhere to the guidance provided in {{new-parameters}}.
+The expert(s) should only reject registrations where it is clear that the interpretation of urgency ({{urgency}}) or incremental ({{incremental}}) parameters are changed in non-compatible or fallback-safe way that risks widespread interoperability.

 Registration requests should use the following template:

+Name:
-* Name: \[a name for the Priority Parameter that matches key\]
+: \[a name for the Priority Parameter that matches key\]

+Description:
-* Description: \[a description of the parameter semantics and value\]
+: \[a description of the parameter semantics and value\]

+Reference:
-* Reference: \[to a specification defining this parameter\]
+: \[to a specification defining this parameter\]

 See the registry at <https://iana.org/assignments/http-priority> for details on where to send registration requests.